 What is contact tracing?

 Contact tracing is a tried and tested method of controlling the spread of infectious diseases.
 The aim is to protect your health and support the ongoing work to control the spread of coronavirus.
-This is not about enforcement or surveillance and is in the interests of protecting people’s health.

 Contact tracing is an important part of our Test, Trace, Protect strategy, which will help us live and work alongside the virus while research continues to find more effective treatments and a vaccine.
 The strategy is being delivered through the NHS Wales Test, Trace, Protect service.